New Jersey Internet Sales Tax

 If you are selling goods or products online and some of your customers are located in New Jersey, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
+Collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
 New Jersey is one of a number of states that has enacted special legislation (known as Amazon laws) that effectively forces larger, out-of-state Internet retailers to collect and pay sales tax.

 The General Rule: Physical Presence in the State

-As the two latter statements suggest, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
 However, New Jersey has special rules that apply to certain larger Internet sellers that make them subject to sales tax laws even without a physical presence in the state (see New Jersey's Amazon law, below).

 Example 1: You are operating solely out of a warehouse in Reno, Nevada and make a sale to a customer in Elizabeth, New Jersey—a state where your business has no physical presence: You are not required to collect sales tax from the Elizabeth customer (with the exception of sellers who fall under New Jersey's Amazon laws).

 Example 2: You are operating solely out of a store in Trenton, New Jersey and make a sale to a customer in Paterson, New Jersey: You are required to collect sales tax from the Paterson customer.